olexiy86/Mint-Classics/README.md

 3. Filtering and Sorting: to identify specific inventory items or categories that need attention, I filtered and sorted the data based on various criteria.
 This included filtering items with low sales volume, high inventory levels.

-4. Performance Analysis: I asssesed the performance of each warehouse inventory by analyzing key metrics such as itmes distribution, sales volumes, stock levels, pricing.
+4. Performance Analysis: I asssesed the performance of each warehouse inventory by analyzing key metrics such as order processing times, sales volumes, stock levels, pricing.